hanoconnor/hanoconnor/README.md

 Hi there, I'm Han and I'm a data professional and freelance developer based in Wales󠁧󠁢.󠁧󠁢󠁷󠁬

 - 🔭 I’m currently working on Python data analysis and a few front-end web dev Projects.
-- 🌱 I’m currently brushing up on Solidity and React.js
+- 🌱 I’m currently brushing up on C#, .NET, Solidity and React.js
 - 💬 My main interests are blockchain, web3, data, web development and women in tech.
 - ⚡ Fun fact: I'm a new twin mum, so adaptability is my superpower!